imlens/homework/README.md

 # Announcments:
 ### July 12 2021
 I'm removing Bootstrap, as it has been causing problems for me.
+I might have to start from scratch though.